Last Updated on July 18, 2021 by Grow with Bovees

 However, there are several other possible reasons why a hydrangea won’t flower and different reasons for different types of hydrangea so first of all let’s help you identify which type of hydrangea you have.

-Some Key Reasons For Hydrangeas Not Flowering
+Some Key Reasons Why Hydrangeas Are Not Blooming

 So now that you’ve had a bit of background to help identify your hydrangea lets look at the reasons why hydrangeas won’t bloom and in particular why your hydrangea doesn’t bloom.